MicrosoftDocs/dataexplorer-docs/data-explorer/measure-table-size.md

 This command provides an estimation of the uncompressed size of data ingested into your table based on the assumption that the data was transferred in CSV format.
 The estimation is based on approximate lengths of numeric values, such as integers, longs, datetimes, and guids, by considering their string representations.

-**Use case:** Track the size of incoming data over time to make informed decisions about capacity planning.
+**Example use case:** Track the size of incoming data over time to make informed decisions about capacity planning.

 ## Estimate table size in terms of access bytes